-Toward Freedom is a news and analysis publication offering a progressive perspective on world events.
+Toward Freedom is a news and analysis publication offering a grassroots perspective on world events.
 We cover global politics, protest movements, government and corporate abuses of power, human rights, and other pressing topics.
 With writers and readers based around the globe, TF has worked for social justice through investigative and progressive journalism since 1952.

 BOARD OF DIRECTORS

-Robin Lloyd, Secretary
+Robin Lloyd, President

-Robin Lloyd is a filmmaker, director of the video production company Green Valley Media, and active in the peace and justice movement in Burlington, VT.
-Her grandmother, Lola Maverick Lloyd was one of the many founders of the Women’s International League for Peace and Freedom whose centennial is being celebrated this year.
-Robin has been touring with a ‘performance piece’ featuring Lola: Talking with Our Grandmothers: www.WW1womenspeacemovement.com.
+Robin Lloyd is a filmmaker, director of the video production company Green Valley Media, and active in the peace and justice movement in Burlington, Vermont.
+Her grandmother, Lola Maverick Lloyd, was one of the many founders of the Women’s International League for Peace and Freedom.
+Robin has been touring with a performance piece featuring Lola, “Talking with Our Grandmothers.”

 Dorie Wilsnack has worked with international and US peace and human rights organizations as an organizer, nonviolence trainer and fundraiser.
 Her work has included Balkan Peace Team, International Fellowship of Reconciliation, War Resisters League, American Friends Service Committee, and ACLU of Vermont.
 Her newest endeavor is Radical Roots Genealogy, a project that helps people research and learn about their ancestors though a social change and social justice lens.
 She serves on the Advisory Committee for the International Nonviolence Training Fund.
 She’s appreciates Toward Freedom for the wide variety of international stories that it shares, and for the links it builds between people in Vermont and supporters of social justice around the world.